Founder and Head Instructor,

 In 2009, with the closure of the Heartwood Institute during the financial crisis, Fa Jun moved to Santa Cruz, Ca and began studying toward his Master's Degree in Medical Qigong with Dr. Jerry Alan Johnson.
 He completed this process in 2011.
 During this time he also studied the Yang Style Taiji and Baguazhang curriculum under Dr. Johnson.

-During this period Fa Jun taught for the illustrious Five Branches University, both in their massage program, and teaching Chinese Medical Massage and Qigong Exercise for the Acupuncture degree curriculum.
+During this period Fa Jun taught for the illustrious Five Branches University, both in their massage program, and teaching Chinese Medical Massage and Qigong Exercise for the Master's degree program in Traditional Chinese Medicine and Acupuncture.

-After completing his medical qigong certification, Fa Jun began an active ministry by founding the Ling Qi Center, a small Dharma center in East Santa Cruz.
-In this space were held Dharma classes, meditation, Shaolin Kung Fu, Tajiquan, Qigong, and healing arts courses.
+After completing his advanced medical qigong certification, Fa Jun began an active ministry by founding the Ling Qi Center, a small Dharma center in East Santa Cruz.
+In this space were held Dharma classes, meditation trainings, Shaolin Kung Fu, Tajiquan, Qigong, Yoga, and healing arts courses.

-In 2014, Fa Jun was asked to serve as the half-time minister for the UU Fellowship, and adjusted his practice to aim toward effective leadership in this congregation.
-In 2016 he was installed as the settled minister for this caring community, where he continues to preach three Sundays per month.
+In 2014, Fa Jun was invited to serve as the half-time minister for the UU Fellowship and in 2016 was installed as the settled minister, a position he held until 2023 preaching three Sunday services each month.

 In the mid 2010s, Fa Jun began studying with Pema Khandro Rinpoche, a recognized Tulku in the Nyingma and Kagyu lineages of Tibetan Buddhism.
-He became a teaching assistant in her school in 2017 while continuing to serve Dashi Baugh and the Lohan Temple.
-In 2021 he completed the Certification in Buddhist Studies, and continues on as an Umdze for the school.
+He became a teaching assistant in her school in 2017 and was certified as a meditation instructor - while also continuing to serve Dashi Baugh and the Lohan Temple.
+In 2021 he completed the Certificate in Buddhist Studies through the Buddhist Studies Institute after 7 years of regular study.
+He continues in this Sangha as an Umdze (practice and group leader) while enrolled in the seminary toward ordination in the Nyingma lineage.

-The mid 2010s were some of the most rewarding years in Rev. Fa Jun's ministry as he spent a number of years traveling each month from Santa Cruz to Las Vegas, to help Dashi Baugh with his ministry, serving Sifu by teaching his Qigong, Taji, Kung Fu, and Dharma classes so that he could have a break after many years spent building up the school and temple!
+The mid 2010s were some of the most rewarding years in Rev. Fa Jun's ministry as he spent a number of years traveling each month from Santa Cruz to Las Vegas, to help Dashi Baugh with his ministry, serving Sifu by teaching Qigong, Taji, Kung Fu, and Dharma classes so that Dashi Baugh could have a break after many years spent building up his school and temple!

-Sifu Steve employed a very powerful "Skillful Means" by attending Rev. Fa Jun's classes and giving him a great deal of supportive feedback - helping to assure Fa Jun that he was teaching in a way that was in full alignment with his Sifu's standards and desires.
+During this period, Sifu Steve often attended Rev. Fa Jun's classes and gave him a great deal of supportive feedback - helping to assure Fa Jun that he was teaching in a way that was in alignment with his Sifu's standards and desires.
 Dashi Baugh at this time gave his "stamp of approval" for Fa Jun to train priests in the Lohan Order, as well as the entire curriculum of internal arts including Taijiquan, Xingyiquan, and Baguazhang.
-Sifu encouraged him to continue to bring insights he had learned from other teachers and lineages to help round out and continually upgrade our own lineage of practices.
+Sifu encouraged him to continue to bring insights he had learned from other teachers and lineages to help round out and continually upgrade our own lineage of practice.

-In 2017-2019, Rev. Fa Jun completed the in-depth training in Neigong offered by the Temple of Change and Transformation under Dr. Jerry Alan Johnson, and as a Sifu and ordained person under Sifu Baugh, was given access to the "inner door" methodology reserved solely for instructors, abbots, and lineage holders.
+In 2017-2019, Rev. Fa Jun completed the in-depth training in Neigong ("Inner-Work") offered by the Temple of Change and Transformation under Dr. Jerry Alan Johnson.
+This course covered both the physical and spiritual trainings of China's Buddhsit and Daoist warrior mystics.
+As a Sifu and ordained person under Sifu Baugh, was given access to the "inner door" methodology reserved solely for instructors, abbots, and lineage holders.
+He received authorization to teach this inner work by Dr. Johnson, and was certified in the baguazhang forms of this lineage by his school brother and training partner, Sifu Kelly Lake.

 Today!